 The best way to deal with Dumb Money is to set some boundaries.
 Figure out what you will and won’t do – and where the blurry line is between those things.
-Additionally, let your customer know that you can help them, but you can’t do everything.
+Also, let your customer know you can help them but can’t do everything.
 If they are looking for a specific product or service, point them in the direction of a competitor who might be able to serve their needs better.
 They are likely asking because they trust you – don’t lose that trust by saying you are fantastic at something that you aren’t – point them in the right direction.

 Your business should stick to what it does best and let others do the same.
 Specialize in what you know and offer the best possible product or service in that category.
 You’ll be more successful, and your customers will be happier.